 1. At the second step, choose UFS/UEFI Hybrid.
 ZFS is ideal on systems with more storage and resources, but not practical on this configuration.
 You can decide to try it anyways, this is a homelab device to experiment.
-2. At the third step, choose the internal storage eMMC storage ("<Generic Ultra HS-COMBO 198> (7GB)" or similar) as target for installation.
+2. At the third step, choose the internal storage eMMC storage as target for installation.
 This will replace the factory Velocloud OS.
-The installer USB key may be detected as da0, the other storage (da1), rely on the description.
+In this example an external 64GB USB key used for the installer was detected as da0, the other storage (da1) indicating 7GB is the internal storage.
 3. After that, proceed with defaults.
 You will see progress indicators.
 This should take under 8 minutes.
 4. You can then change the root password (default is opnsense), or just choose Complete Install.
-5. Next step, choose Shutdown and wait for a couple of minutes.
-Remove the USB key, disconnect and reconnect the power cable, the router will then boot.
-This will take 3-4 minutes.
+5. Next step, choose Reboot and the serial output should show the boot sequence, showing the text OPNsense logo and menu, and messages, as above.
+Again, this will take 3-4 minutes.

-You should now be able to ping the router at 192.168.1.1 and complete the configuration by opening a browser to https://192.168.1.1/ui/core/initial_setup - you may have to accept a security exception as the SSL certificate used is self-signed.
+You should now be able to ping the router at 192.168.1.1 and complete the configuration by opening a browser to <https://192.168.1.1> - you may have to accept a security exception as the SSL certificate used is self-signed.

-The default user and password (unless changed during the installation), are root and opnsense, respectively.
+The default user and password (unless changed during the installation), are 'root' and 'opnsense', respectively.
 Refer to the official OPNsense documentation for further details.